proto-aiken-13/tp/docs/DeveloperGuide.md

     * 3a1.
 AddressBook displays an error message and prompts the user to provide missing details.

       Use case resumes at step 2.

+**Use case: Mark a student's attendance**

+**MSS**

+1. User requests to mark the attendance of a particular tutorial for a particular student.
+2. User provides the student index and tutorial number.
+3. `npc_track` updates the current tutorial attendance of that student as marked.

+    Use case ends.

+**Extensions**

+* 2a.
+User does not provide the correct index.
+  * 2a1. `npc_track` displays an error message and prompts the user to provide the missing details.
+* 2b.
+User provides a tutorial number that is outside the valid boundary.
+  * 2b1. `npc_track` displays an error message and prompts the user to provide the correct details.

+**Use case: Unmark a student's attendance**

+**MSS**

+1. User requests to unmark the attendance of a particular tutorial for a particular student.
+2. User provides the student index and tutorial number.
+3. `npc_track` updates the current tutorial attendance of that student as unmarked.

+   Use case ends.

+**Extensions**

+* 2a.
+User does not provide the correct index.
+    * 2a1. `npc_track` displays an error message and prompts the user to provide the missing details.
+* 2b.
+User provides a tutorial number that is outside the valid boundary.
+    * 2b1. `npc_track` displays an error message and prompts the user to provide the correct details.

+**Use case: Input participation points to a students tutorial participation**

+**MSS**

+1. User requests to input participation points to a students tutorial participation.
+2. User provides the student index, tutorial number, and participation points.
+3. `npc_track` updates the current tutorials participation point for the student.

+**Extensions**

+* 2a.
+User does not provide the correct index.
+    * 2a1. `npc_track` displays an error message and prompts the user to provide the missing details.
+* 2b.
+User provides a tutorial number or participation points that is outside the valid boundary.
+    * 2b1. `npc_track` displays an error message and prompts the user to provide the correct details.

+**Use case: List a students participation record**

+**MSS**

+1. User requests to list the participation record of a particular student.
+2. User provides the student index.
+3. `npc_track` returns a message containing the participation record of the student.

+**Extensions**

+* 2a.
+User does not provide the correct index.
+    * 2a1. `npc_track` displays an error message and prompts the user to provide the missing details.

 **Use case: Grade a student's assignment**